barakb/xap/xap-examples/hola-mundo/README.md

 # Hola Mundo Example

 This example builds on the simple `hello-world` example by presenting Processing Unit concepts.
-Please make sure to familiarize yourself with the `hello-world` example.
+Please make sure to first familiarize yourself with the `hello-world` example.

 This example consists of two processing units, one called `translator` and the other `feeder`.
 A `processing unit` is a Spring based unit of packaging.
 There are two types - stateless and stateful.